 Advantages of video interviews

-Companies conducting the recruitment process can interview more people in this way, as they can review the recordings from each candidate for each of the questions asked.
+The benefit for the companies conducting the recruitment process in this way is that they can interview more people, as they can review the recordings from each candidate for each of the questions asked.
 No time is taken up by preparing a meeting room and preparing for the interview with each candidate, candidates will be under less pressure and will not be as stressed about arriving in good time for the interview.
-The responses are also available to replay multiple times, whereas once an interview has been conducted and the candidate has left it becomes difficult to hear the candidate's responses to questions again.
+A candidate's responses are also available to watch back multiple times, whereas once an interview has been conducted and the candidate has left it becomes difficult to hear the candidate's responses to questions again.
 The interviewer then has to rely on the notes they've taken or what they can remember.

 There are key things you need to consider that will drastically improve the overall performance of your video interview.

 It is important to make sure all the technical aspects are optimised in your favour.
 A poorly shot video will look unfavourably on you, it can affect the views of the employer even if the content of your video is fantastic.

 Ensure the camera quality is good, now it doesn't have to be super HD but make sure its clear enough and isn't pixelated or blurry.
 Lighting can help with this.
 A well lit shot is essential, you don't want it to look dark and gloomy, especially if you're filming in your bedroom as this will look unprofessional (Conversely, be sure not too have too much light, you're not auditioning for twilight!).

 Next, you need to ensure you have a suitable microphone, the in-built microphones of computers or laptops will generally be ok, or you could use a microphone attached to headphones.
 Test these elements before you start, there's nothing worse than entering a video interview and the interviewers not being able to hear you and then you spending the next 5 mins trying to fix your audio, or submitting a video with poor/no sound.